 If you're tryin' to get out, just follow me

-Although Deborah has denied allegations, Eminem continually accused his mother of being addicted to painkillers and inflicting mental abuse on their household.
+Although Deborah has denied allegations, Eminem has accused his mother of being addicted to painkillers and inflicting mental abuse on their household while growing up.
 This combination of genetic history with addiction and living with an abusive parent may have played a role in influencing Eminem’s own battles with addiction.

 Eminem’s first successful commercial project was the Slim Shady LP, released in 1999, which detailed Eminem’s already growing affinity for drugs and alcohol along with profanity and hyper-violence.
 Eminem followed it up with the Marshall Mathers LP, which was released in 2000, selling over 19 million copies and winning a Grammy award for Best Rap Album.
 Although Eminem’s popularity was skyrocketing, his problems with substance abuse were beginning to get out of hand.